About Elmhurst’s Sesquicentennial Anniversary

 From those humble roots 150 years ago, the institution now known as Elmhurst University has dramatically expanded its impact across the region, the nation and the world.

-Over the course of the year, the University will celebrate its history, its impact on the community and the many lives it has shaped with a series of events and programs.
+Over the course of the 2021-2022 academic year, the University celebrated its history, its impact on the community and the many lives it has shaped with a series of special events and programs.

-- An institutional history project, Calling All Voices, will spotlight the stories of alumni and faculty.
+- An institutional history project, Calling All Voices, has spotlighted the stories of alumni and faculty.

-- The Elmhurst History Museum will host a special exhibition focusing on the University’s history, with a public lecture by Professor Robert Butler, chair of the Department of History.
+- The Elmhurst History Museum hosted a special exhibition focusing on the University’s history.

 “Throughout its history, Elmhurst has transformed the lives of its students, educating and preparing them to contribute meaningfully to a world that needs their diverse insights, knowledge and promise.
 That’s true now more than ever,” said President Troy D. VanAken.